gfuller1/opentelemetry-specification/specification/metrics/semantic_conventions/metric-http.md

 The conventions described in this section are http specific.

+**Discaimer:** These are initial http labels but more may be added in the future.

 ## Summarizing http labels

 ### Justification

 Http calls are generally fully described by Spans.
-By adding labels to http metrics it allows for finely tuned aggregation on those metrics.
+By adding http labels to metrics it allows for finely tuned aggregation on those metrics.

 ### Convention

-Below are the labels that should be added to http metrics if they exist on the span.
+Below are the http labels that should be added to metrics if they exist on the span.
 The label's name should be prefixed with `http`, such as `http.url`.

 #### url